jentery/engl230v3/prompt3.md

 * *Engagement with the prompt and class material* (25%): how well and to what degree the response follows the prompts and engages class material
 * *Selection of content or style* (25%): how effectively the response selects a style (Option 1) or some content (Option 2) from the primary source
-* *Quality of imitation or annotation* (25%): how effectively the imitation or annotation demonstrates how images and text not only tell stories but also produce a kind of language for audiences to interpret
+* *Quality of imitation or annotation* (25%): how effectively the imitation or annotation demonstrates the ways images and text not only tell stories but also produce a kind of language for audiences to interpret
 * *Potential of the imitation or annotation* (25%): the degree to which the imitation or annotation could be expanded into a larger project to further develop its themes and techniques

 You will receive one mark for each of these four criteria, which will be tallied (.25 x 4) to result in your grade for Prompt 3.
 I will send feedback to you via Brightspace.
 I will use [UVic's grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) for assessment, according to this rubric: "exceeds and raises expectations" (A+), "exceeds expectations" (A, A-), "exceeds some expectations" (B+), "meets expectations" (B, B-), "meets some expectations" (C+, C), "meets few expectations" (D), and "no submission."